npa5/streamcanvas-bot/README.md

 # streamcanvas-bot
 streamcanvas for lazy people

-just dont use this to annoy people too much or raven will likely take countermeasures
+just dont use this to annoy people too much or raven will likely take countermeasures (not good)

 ## setup guide